justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900.md

 - Privacy and security: training data is protected, sensitive data is not disclosed and is secured
-- Inclusiveness: services should be open to everyone and AI solutions must not excluse some users
+- Inclusiveness: services should be open to everyone and AI solutions must not exclude some users
 - Transparency: users are aware of how system works and its limits
 - Accountability: people and organizations giving AI solutions are accountable for AI actions and must have a governance framework with